All Slay The Spire 2 characters and how to unlock them

 - How To Unlock The Defect - Play a run as The Necrobinder

-The Necrobinder is another newcomer to Slay The Spire 2, and brings her own transformative mechanics - every turn she’ll summon her minion Osty, who acts as a wall that absorbs any damage you take after your Block is broken.
+The Necrobinder is another newcomer and brings her own transformative mechanics - every turn she’ll summon her minion Osty, who acts as a wall that absorbs any damage you take after your Block is broken.
 If Osty is already on the field, any effects that “summon” will increase Osty’s Max HP instead.
 Additionally, several of Necrobinder’s cards can also add Soul cards to her deck, which allow her to draw additional cards without using any energy (these cards are removed from the deck after use).
 Necrobinder can also stack Doom on foes, which is kind of like a variation of The Silent’s poison - if you stack enough Doom on an enemy that it exceeds their current HP, they’ll instantly die after they take their turn.

 Last is our final returning character, the Defect who channels elemental orbs that trigger passive effects at the end of its turn.
 By default it can channel three orbs at a time, and any orbs gained after that will “evoke” the orb at the front of the line, dealing strong damage or granting a powerful shield.
-The Defect has access to five different orb types, each of which synergize with different cards in its pool.
-On top of the orb system, the Defect can also deliberately bloat its deck with negative status cards to trigger card-specific effects.
+The Defect has access to five different orb types, each of which synergize with different cards from its pool.
+On top of this orb system, the Defect can also deliberately bloat its deck with negative status cards to trigger card-specific effects.
 It also has access to a multitude of 0 Energy cards, which rewards players who can build decks that draw multiple cards per turn.

 Weekly digests, tales from the communities you love, and more